500+ Spanish Middle Names for 2026 [Charming and Deeply Meaningful]

 • Sofía – Means “wisdom” with intellectual depth

-• Clara – Translates to “clear” or “bright” transparently
+• Clara – Translates to “clear and bright” transparently

 • Emilia – Means “industrious” with hardworking spirit

-• Jimena – Signifies “listener” with attentive nature
+• Jimena – Signifies “listener” with attentive, empathetic nature

 • Victoria – Represents “victory” with winning attitude

-• Olivia – Connected to “olive tree” symbolism
+• Olivia – Connected to “olive tree” and peace symbolism

-• Alba – Means “sunrise” with hopeful energy
+• Alba – Means “sunrise” with hopeful, pure energy

 • Vera – Translates to “faith” with spiritual grounding